-At the summit, leaders would go beyond setting principles and frameworks and endorsing their ministers' work to make bolder decisions and even some breakthroughs too.
+At the New Delhi Summit, leaders would go beyond setting principles and frameworks and endorsing their ministers' work to make bolder decisions and even some breakthroughs too.
 They were well on track to produce a summit of significant performance.

 Propellors of Performance